February, 2016 // recipes // Carla Oates

-Chicken soup is one of the most outstanding beauty foods to consume, due to its high protein and mineral content and anti-inflammatory benefits.
-It is a time honored remedy for treating ails involving the connective tissue (collagen and elastin) including problems with the skin, joints, digestive tract, lungs and muscles.
+Chicken soup is one of the most outstanding beauty foods to consume, due to its high protein and mineral content, and anti-inflammatory benefits.
+It is a time-honored remedy for treating ails involving the connective tissue (collagen and elastin) including problems with the skin, joints, digestive tract, lungs and muscles.
 It coats the gut lining, heals digestive complaints and aids digestion.
-It is also rich in the skin loving amino acids sulphur and glycine; both needed to make the body's own supply of the master anti-oxidant glutathione.
+It is also rich in the skin loving amino acids sulphur and glycine; both needed to make the body’s own supply of the master anti-oxidant glutathione.

-It is not only an excellent skin treat for those concerned with wrinkles, eczema, acne and psoriasis, but it is easy and inexpensive to make.
-If possible, drink a little daily with your meal or have a warm shot at breakfast.
+It is not only an excellent skin treatment for those concerned with wrinkles, eczema, acne and psoriasis, but it is easy and inexpensive to make.
+If possible, drink a little broth daily with your meal or have a warm shot at breakfast.
 I usually make a big batch and freeze it in small portions; simply thaw a portion each day and consume with a meal during the day.
-It makes a tasty stock and nutritious addition to casseroles, bolognaise, risottos or the base for another soup dish.
+It makes a tasty stock and nutritious addition to casseroles, bolognese, risottos or the base for another soup dish.

 Adding a mix of vegetables also helps infuse a variety of nutrients into the soup.
 Adding a splash of apple cider vinegar helps to draw minerals (very important for skin health) from the bones of the chicken.
 I often make chicken soup with coconut milk and kaffir lime leaves and turmeric with a touch of pumpkin puree.
 Then I add chicken coriander balls (chicken mince, sea salt, fresh coriander leaves and roots, coconut milk and chilli).
-Or chicken and corn soup Chinese style or Straciatella Italian style (with egg, semolina, parsley, parmesan and nutmeg - yum!).
+Or chicken and corn soup Chinese style or Stracciatella Italian style (with egg, semolina, parsley, parmesan and nutmeg – yum!).

 - 2 chicken carcasses (organic)